cfn-modules/rds-postgres/README.md

       <td>9.6.8</td>
       <td>no</td>
       <td>
-        set this to the version of PostgreSQL you want to use.
+        Set this to the version of PostgreSQL you want to use.
 You can run the following command to get the list of PostgreSQL versions supported by AWS RDS:<br />
         <code>aws rds describe-db-engine-versions --engine postgres --query "DBEngineVersions[].EngineVersion"</code>
       </td>
     </tr>